 - Andreana Drencheva, University of Sheffield

-- Andrew Bacon, Enactus UK (Joined ISSC advisory group)
+- Andrew Bacon, Enactus UK (invited to ISSC advisory group)

 - Andrew Houghton